rschmehl/awesco.eu/content/authors/johan-meyers/_index.md

   url: "https://www.kuleuven.be"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are in airborne wind energy.
+bio: Interested in turbulent flows, LES and DNS, as well as flow control and optimization.

 interests:
 - Turbulent Flows
 - LES and DNS
-- Flow Control or Optimization
+- Flow Control and Optimization

 education:
   courses: